Guide to Thesis Writing

 Guide to Thesis Writing (from 2021):

-If it doesn’t download any of them, you can try the right-click and save link.
+If it doesn’t download any of them, you can try the right-click and save the link.

-If you have any questions or need further information, please feel free to contact to the librarian in person or send an email (library@univet.hu).
+If you have any questions or need further information, please get in touch with the librarian in person or by email (library@univet.hu).

 FAQ